 How to monetize your scooter sharing app

-When you invest in the scooter sharing app development, it is natural to expect a certain amount of revenue from it.
-Here are some ways to monetize your scooter sharing app:
+When you invest in scooter-sharing app development, it is natural to expect a certain amount of revenue from it.
+Here are some ways to monetize your e-scooter sharing app:

 Show targeted advertising in your app.
 For instance, you can promote local restaurants, shops, and hotels.